Note: Securing a perfect or near-perfect score is not impossible in the GRE.

 Answer: Instead of looking at 1-2 months of STANDARD preparation time, students should focus on the following steps:

-• Step 1: Take a computer-based Diagnostic Test.
-This will give you an idea about your current proficiency level and give you a diagnostic score.
+- Step 1: Take a computer-based Diagnostic Test.
+This will give you an idea of your current proficiency level and a diagnostic score.

 Very Important: